jank-lang/jank/README.md

 (ƒ destruct (o Ɐ) ()
   ...)
 ```
-Scope-based resource management ties resource ownership to object lifetimes, similar to C++.
+Scope-based resource management ties resource ownership to object lifetimes.
 Types can take advantage of this by specializing `construct` and `destruct` to perform any custom logic.

 To construct an object using a constructor, `new` or `construct` must be called.
 To construct an object using aggregate initialization, the type of the object can be used as the function; all members which don't have defaults provided in the `struct` definition must be specified in aggregate initialization.